Pelagicore/qmldevinfo/README.md

     make
     sudo make install

+## QMake flags

+The plugin can be configured to enable features.
+Currently supported features
+are:

+* ENABLE_EXAMPLES -- enables the build of currently available examples.

 ## Usage

 Check `example` folder on how to use it, for now there are 6 properties: